 If you’ve used the Site Health tool to determine that your Upload: Failed to Write File to Disk error is due to incorrect permissions, you’ll need to use File Transfer Protocol (FTP) to fix it.
 If you’re unfamiliar with this process, we have a full guide on how to get started.

-You’ll need an FTP client such as FileZilla installed on your computer.
+You’ll need an FTP client such as FileZilla installed on your computer (if you want to show hidden files here is the trick).
 You’ll also require your FTP credentials, which you should be able to find in your hosting account dashboard.

 Kinsta customers can find theirs directly in MyKinsta, by navigating to Sites, clicking on the relevant domain, and looking under SFTP/SSH in the Info tab: